Score published by Tapspace.

-Since that adventure in Nepal, we’ve embarked on several others in different parts of the world.
-Each trip has has been filled with unique challenges and discovery.
-Perhaps most importantly, they represent the power within making the deliberate choice to connect and persevere together and seeing that the world is a much bigger place than we often perceive.
-I treasure these experiences and the friends I’ve had them with.
+Since the adventure in Nepal, we have embarked on several others in different parts of the world.
+Each trip has been filled with unique challenges and discoveries.
+Perhaps most importantly they represent the power within making a deliberate choice to connect and persevere together.
+I treasure these experiences and these friends.

 Beyond the Clouds is dedicated to Joe Hobbs, Mark Hunter, and Sean Womack – the friends with whom I’ve shared these ongoing adventures.
-This piece will be premiered in Chicago, Illinois at the 2017 Midwest Band and Orchestra Clinic.
+It premiered in Chicago, Illinois, at the 2017 Midwest Band and Orchestra Clinic.